-The Table 2 first row and first column cell number is 447.
-This is the quarterly average number of NAICS code 722 (food services and drinking places) stable new hires of women ages 19-24 in Prince George's County from April 2012 through March 2013.
-The quarterly average number of stable new hires of women ages 25-34 for this same category (722) is 227.
+The Table 2 first row and first column cell number is 462.
+This is the quarterly average number of NAICS code 722 (food services and drinking places) stable new hires of women ages 19-24 in Prince George's County from April 2013 through March 2014.
+The quarterly average number of stable new hires of women ages 25-34 for this same category (722) is 259.

-Figures 1 and 2 show the change in average quarterly new hires of women, ages 19-24 and 25-34 respectively, working in the top industries from 2011 to 2013.
-The numbers in green represent the increases in the average number of quarterly new hires in these sectors year over year, while the numbers in red represent decreases.
-In general, the average of new hires has increased in these sectors for both age groups from the previous year.
+Figures 1 and 2 show the change in average quarterly new hires of women, ages 19-24 and 25-34 respectively, working in the top industries from 2011 to 2014.
+The numbers in green represent the percent increases in the average number of quarterly new hires in these sectors year over year, while the numbers in red represent decreases.
+Both age groups of women in Prince George's County appear here to have experienced a decline in the average number of quarterly stable new hires across most of these industry subsectors.